q-m/questionmark-barcodes/README.md

 - Check the [Changelog](./CHANGELOG.md) and ensure you've added a header for the new version + date that captures all unreleased changes.
 - Update [version.rb](./lib/questionmark/barcodes/version.rb) to match this new version
+- Create a local new branch "version-X-Y-Z" and commit the changes `git commit -am "Version X.Y.Z"`
-- Run `bundle exec rake release` to create a commit + tag based on this, and push them to GitHub.
+- Run `bundle exec rake release` to create a tag based on this, and it and the commit them to GitHub.
 We automatically set the ENV variable `gem_push=no` in our [Rakefile](./Rakefile) to ensure we don't push the gem to rubygems.org.

 ## Contributing